 Note on Monitoring Program¶

 - Starting in S18B, Subaru Telescope offers HSC queue-mode observations of monitoring programs (shared-risk mode).
-A monitoring proposal is defined as a proposal whose scientific goal requires more than one observing blocks in the time domain.
-We only accepts monitoring proposals of which all time windows can be defined at Phase 2.
-Please check the PI document for further requirements and restrictions regarding this program and contact HSC queue working group whether your program can fit our scheme.
+A monitoring proposal is defined as a proposal whose scientific goal requires more than one observing block in the time domain.
+We only accept monitoring proposals for which all time windows can be defined at Phase 2.
+Please check the PI document for further requirements and restrictions regarding this program, and contact the HSC queue working group to ensure whether your program can fit our scheme.

 Note on Filler Program¶